dillonkearns/elm-pages-3-alpha-starter/README.md

 You can also use `npx elm-pages docs` from your project to view the documentation for the `RouteBuilder` module.

-## Running `elm-pages codegen` command
+## Running Scripts with `elm-pages run`

 - `npm install`
-- `npx elm-pages codegen Cli User.Id_` - now you can try out the generator!
-And you can tweak it, or even define new generator modules in the `codegen/` folder!
+- `npx elm-pages run Cli User.Id_` - now you can try out the generator!
+And you can tweak it, or even define new generator modules in the `script/` folder!